howardwu1/taco-loco/README.md

 You can either run `mvn spring-boot:run`
 OR
 `mvn clean package` then when that completes, run `java -jar ./target/pricingCalculator-0.0.1-SNAPSHOT.jar` When that boots up you can access the page by going to http://localhost:8080/ and call commands.
-Check out the Swagger Doc for more details and to try out the service (under POST /total)
+Check out the Swagger Doc for more details and to try out the service (under POST /total).
+You can also try `mvn package -Dmaven.test.skip=true` to skip all tests before running the java jar statement.

 ## Accessing the API Documentation
 Access the Swagger Doc using this link when the service is running: